sunejak/HomeAutomation/README.md

 If you need your device to report home:

-* curl -s "https://example.org/?name=$(jq -r .name /mnt/ramdisk/temperature.json)&temperature=$(jq -r .temperature /mnt/ramdisk/temperature.json)&state=$(jq -r .io[0].relayA  /mnt/ramdisk/temperature.json)"
+    curl -s "https://example.org/?name=$(jq -r .name /mnt/ramdisk/temperature.json)&temperature=$(jq -r .temperature /mnt/ramdisk/temperature.json)&state=$(jq -r .io[0].relayA  /mnt/ramdisk/temperature.json)"

-But if you run a RPI, be aware that jq has some timing issues, so the cron file need a few seconds rest befor issuing the cron call. (sleep 20)
+But if you run a RPI, be aware that jq has some timing issues, so the cron file needs a few seconds rest before issuing the cron call. (sleep 20)